-OVERVIEW OF THE ETH INDUSTRY AND MARKET
+OVERVIEW OF THE ETC INDUSTRY AND MARKET

-Introduction to ETH and the Ethereum Network
+Introduction to ETC and the Ethereum Classic Network

-Ether, or ETH, is a digital asset that is created and transmitted through the operations of the peer-to-peer Ethereum network, a decentralized network of computers that operates on cryptographic protocols.
-No single entity owns or operates the Ethereum network, the infrastructure of which is collectively maintained by a decentralized user base.
-The Ethereum network allows people to exchange tokens of value, called Ether, which are recorded on a public transaction ledger known as a blockchain.
-ETH can be used to pay for goods and services, including computational power on the Ethereum network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on ETH Exchanges or in individual end-user-to-end-user transactions under a barter system.
-Furthermore, the Ethereum network also allows users to write and put on the network smart contracts-that is, general-purpose code that executes on every computer in the network and can instruct the transmission of information and value based on a sophisticated set of logical conditions.
-Using smart contracts, users can create markets, store registries of debts or promises, represent the ownership of property, move funds in accordance with conditional instructions and even create digital assets other than ETH on the Ethereum Network.
-Smart contract operations are executed on the Ethereum Blockchain in exchange for payment of ETH.
-The Ethereum Network is one of a number of projects intended to expand blockchain use beyond just a peer-to-peer money system.
+Ether Classic, or ETC, is a digital asset that is created and transmitted through the operations of the peer-to-peer Ethereum Classic Network, a decentralized network of computers that operates on cryptographic protocols.
+No single entity owns or operates the Ethereum Classic Network, the infrastructure of which is collectively maintained by a decentralized user base.
+The Ethereum Classic Network allows people to exchange tokens of value, called Ether Classic, which are recorded on a public transaction ledger known as a blockchain.
+ETC can be used to pay for goods and services, including computational power on the Ethereum Classic Network, or it can be converted to fiat currencies, such as the U.S. dollar, at rates determined on ETC Exchanges or in individual end-user-to-end-user transactions under a barter system.
+Furthermore, the Ethereum Classic Network also allows users to write and put on the network smart contracts-that is, general-purpose code that executes on every computer in the network and can instruct the transmission of information and value based on a sophisticated set of logical conditions.
+Using smart contracts, users can create markets, store registries of debts or promises, represent the ownership of property, move funds in accordance with conditional instructions and create digital assets other than ETC on the Ethereum Classic Network.
+Smart contract operations are executed on the Ethereum Classic Blockchain in exchange for payment of ETC. The Ethereum Classic Network is one of a number of projects intended to expand blockchain use beyond just a peer-to-peer money system.

+The Ethereum Classic Network is the rebranded version of the original Ethereum Network.
 The Ethereum Network was originally described in a 2013 white paper by Vitalik Buterin, a programmer involved with Bitcoin, with the goal of creating a global platform for decentralized applications powered by smart contracts.
 The formal development of the Ethereum Network began through a Swiss firm called Ethereum Switzerland GmbH in conjunction with several other entities.
 Subsequently, the Ethereum Foundation, a Swiss non-profit, was set up to oversee the protocol's development.
 The initial funding for the Ethereum Network was conducted via an online crowdfunding sale of 60,000,000 ETH during the summer of 2014.
 At the same time, 12,000,000 ETH were created for the benefit of the Ethereum Foundation and certain other early contributors to the Ethereum Network.
 The Ethereum Network went live on July 30, 2015.
+Following the hard fork in the Ethereum Network in July 2016 as described under "-The Dao and Ethereum Classic" below, the 72,000,000 ETH created in the 2014 crowdfunding sale were rebranded as ETC.